pcda18/pcda18.github.io/week-02.md

     words[::-1]

+The `len()` function returns the number of items in a list.

+    len(words)

 It’s important to note that in Python, every string behaves like a list of characters.
+The following returns the number of characters in the string "sentence".

+    len(sentence)

-We can thus reverse the spelling of a sentence like so.
+Similarly, we can reverse the spelling of a sentence like so.

 ```
 sentence = "A green hunting cap squeezed the top of a fleshy balloon of a head."